courselabs/kubernetes/labs/logging/README.md

 curl http://localhost:30811/documents
 ```

-Click _Refesh_ in Kibana and you'll see a log entry recording the HTTP request you just made.
+Click _Refresh_ in Kibana and you'll see a log entry recording the HTTP request you just made.

 ## Add system logs to Kibana